partial rent payment

 That can get the money out of their bank account before they even have a chance to spend it.

-Make It Easier on Your Tenants by Accepting Credit Cards
+Make It Easier For Your Tenants by Accepting Credit Cards

-Offer your tenants an easy out: they can pay the balance of rent on their credit card, if they’re in a pinch this month.
-(Which, surprise!, we offer as an option in our landlord software.)
+Offer your tenants an easy out: they can pay the rent balance on their credit card if they’re in a pinch this month.
+(Surprise!
+We offer this as an option in our landlord software.)

 Yes, they’ll pay a small credit card convenience fee.
 But it’s still cheaper than paying your late rent fee, and they stay in your good graces to boot.

-You get to offer a reasonable accommodation when your tenants are in a bind, while still enforcing your lease agreement and rent policy.
+You get to offer reasonable accommodation when your tenants are in a bind while still enforcing your lease agreement and rent policy.
 Everybody wins.

 Rules When You Do Accept Partial Rent Payments

-Consider yourself warned.
+Consider yourself warned if you handle partial payments.
 But if you can’t help yourself and feel compelled to accept the occasional partial rent payment, follow these rules to limit the risk and damage.

 Never Accept Partial Payments After Filing Eviction